pixelstew/gatsby-paginate/readme.md

 6. `context` is an optional parameter which is used as the `context` property when `createPage` is called.
 7. `layout`  is an optional parameter for passing the name of the layout for this page when `createPage` is called.

 `createPaginatedPages` will then call `createPage` to create an index page for each of the groups of pages.
-The content that describes the blogs (title, slug, etc) that will go in each page will be passed to the template through `props.pathContext` so you need to make sure that everything that you want on the index page regarding the blogs should be requested in the GraphQL query in `gatsby-node.js`.
+The content that describes the blogs (title, slug, etc) that will go in each page will be passed to the template through `props.pageContext` so you need to make sure that everything that you want on the index page regarding the blogs should be requested in the GraphQL query in `gatsby-node.js`.

 ## Use case 2 - paginate a post or use pagination on a page other than index<a name="eg2"></a>